Pro Street Import, 2004: Ethanol(E100) to 110 octane Unocal 76.

 Intake air temperature readings didn't differentiate enough to see the cooling benefits that come by using ethanol.

-It was a surprise to find optimal gains made through ignition timing settings was the same for both fuels.
+It was a surprise to find optimal gains were made at the same ignition timing settings for both fuels.
 Losses from detonation were more with E100 then the race fuel.
+Safe tuning window for ethanol is smaller then fuels that use fossil fuel as a main part of its product.

 Fuel Ratios : Air / Fuel Ratios in the 9's dilute the oil, causing engine failure.
 Ethanol left as the unburnt residual after the combustion process has ended, seeps past the piston rings and into the crankcase.
 Stoichiometric for 110 octane Unocal 76 Race Fuel is identical to E100.
 Engines with their engine oil services done on schedule, when using ethanol, have not experienced failure due to fatigue of lubrication since after this study was conducted in the year 2004.